VVestin/MistyJSLesson/content.md

 # Variables: `var` vs `let`
 --

-`var` and `let` are both keywords for declaring a variable. `let` is more modern and should be preferred --
+`let` is more modern and should be preferred
+--

 - `var` uses _functional_ scope